-For transactions in which the Company is the lessor, the lease contract is classified on the date of establishment of the lease according to whether it transfers almost all risks and rewards attached to the ownership of the underlying asset.
+For transactions in which the merged company is the lessor, the lease contract is classified on the date of establishment of the lease according to whether it transfers almost all risks and rewards attached to the ownership of the underlying asset.
 If it is classified as a financial lease, otherwise it is classified as an operating lease.
-In the evaluation, the Company shall consider specific indicators such as whether the lease period covers the major part of the economic life of the underlying asset.
-For operating leases, the Company adopts a straight-line basis to recognize the lease payments received as rental income during the lease period.
+In the evaluation, the merged company shall consider specific indicators such as whether the lease period covers the major part of the economic life of the underlying asset.
+For operating leases, the merged company adopts a straight-line basis to recognize the lease payments received as rental income during the lease period.